dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/about-access.md

  - **Developer**

 For more information on these license types, see [Seats & Users](cloud-seats-and-users).
-At a high-level, Developers may be granted _any_ permissions, whereas Read Only users will have read-only permissions applied to all dbt Cloud resources regardless of the role-based permissions that the user is assigned.
+At a high level, Developers may be granted _any_ permissions, whereas Read Only users will have read-only permissions applied to all dbt Cloud resources regardless of the role-based permissions that the user is assigned.